Things to Do at Centennial Pavilion in Monrovia

 Executive Mansion

-The official residence of Liberia's president, featuring impressive colonial architecture
+The official residence of Liberia's president, an impressive building with significant political and historical importance

 National Museum of Liberia